github/training-kit/git-guides/git-overview.md

 ## What is Git Written in?

-The tools that make up the core Git distribution are written in C, Shell, Perl and Tcl.
+The tools that make up the core Git distribution are written in C, Shell, Perl, and Tcl.
 You can find Git's source code on GitHub under [git/git](https://github.com/git/git).

 ## Why Use Git?

 Version control is very important - without it, you risk losing your work.
 With Git, you can make a "commit", or a save point, as often as you'd like.
 You can also go back to previous commits.
 This takes the pressure off of you while you're working.
-Commit often and commit early, and you'll never have that gut sinking feeling of overwriting or losing changes.
+Commit often and commit early, and you'll never have that gut-sinking feeling of overwriting or losing changes.

 There are many version control systems out there - but Git has some major advantages.